Description of how climate change factors have been taken into account in judgements and estimates

 Climate change

-• decarbonising operations, facilities, product testing and business activities.
+• optimising our operations, including decarbonising operations, facilities, product testing and business activities.
 This will be met through a combination of procuring clean energy, reducing overall energy demand, and clean power generation.
 An estimate of the investment required to meet Scope 1 + 2 emission improvements is included in the forecasts that support these Consolidated Financial Statements;

 Based on the Taskforce for Climate-related Financial Disclosures (TCFD) recommendations, the Group assesses the potential impact of climate-related risks which cover transition and physical risks and opportunities.
 The Group has identified four key transition risks (relating to changing customer demand, changes in cost due to carbon pricing, changes in cost due to commodity price changes and change in investment requirements) and three key physical risks (relating to facility disruption, supply chain disruption and impact on product performance) which may arise from the energy transition.
 The transition risks are the most likely to have an impact on the Consolidated Financial Statements, as exposure to physical risks will be greater in the longer term.